 Good health is the gift that keeps on giving.
 Not only do you feel better, you probably paid less for health insurance than some of your co-workers.
 In recent years, many large employers have passed on the rising cost of health insurance in the form of higher deductibles and co-payments — costs borne primarily by those who use health care.
+Did you know that a certificate of insurance (also known as a certificate of currency) is a document used to provide information on specific insurance coverage.

 This year, though, the pain will be shared, according to an analysis by Towers Watson, a human resources consultant.
 Employers will pass on cost increases primarily through higher employee premium contributions.
 Towers Watson projects that 66% of companies will increase employees’ share of premiums for single-only coverage in 2012, and 73% will increase the share of premiums for dependent coverage.
 Another survey by the National Business Group on Health found that 53% of employers plan to increase employees’ share of premiums, while 39% plan to increase in-network deductibles.